 The AAP supports swimming lessons for children older than 1 year.
 Swim lessons are increasingly available for children with various disabilities, including autism, or other health conditions.
 Track your swimmer’s learning progress with this FREE app sponsored by the ZAC Foundation (TEXT “SWIM” to 90999 to download the app — or you can search for American Red Cross in the iTunes app store or GooglePlay).

-When swimming in open water — such as lakes, rivers, ponds, Puget Sound, and the ocean — you can never be totally safe, BUT YOU CAN BE BETTER PREPARED.
+When boating in open water such as lakes, rivers, ponds, and the ocean — YOU CAN NEVER BE TOTALLY SAFE, BUT YOU CAN BE BETTER PREPARED.